WilliamTales/RTMdocs/Guidelines/Local/04 - surveys.md

 ![surveysResults](../../_images/surveysResults.png)

 When choosing a survey on the list you will be redirected to the survey results page, which displays all details and charts.
-It's also possible to use the left panel and filter by SDG displaying only the questions that matches the ones selected.
+It's also possible to use the left panel and filter by SDG displaying only the questions that match the ones selected.

 ![surveyResultsAnalysis](../../_images/surveyResultsAnalysis.png)